Skip to content

 Passport Reader

 This is a complete example that does not use the DuetWare protocol, but simply the phone's NFC interface.
-Indeed, Bluetooth and NFC interfaces are available in App Creator to create standalone mobile applications.
+Indeed, Bluetooth and NFC interfaces are available in Dashboard Creator to create standalone mobile applications.

 This example also shows how to use cryptographic functions within inline code nodes, as well as the use of external plug-ins to process images here (passports usually use the JPEG2000 format which is not natively supported by Android).
 It is therefore an application with a more complex dataflow graph.